 - Online support in setting up your crowdfunding campaign

-- 1-2-1 support on how to maximise support for your project
+- 1-2-1 support on how to maximise back-up for your project

 - Access to your crowdfunding page to monitor support for your project